Nebraska FBLA News

 2. Sarah Lange, Raymond Central

-4. Madison Gompert; Avery Krohn; Hannah Krohn, Boone Central
+3. Avery Krohn, Boone Central

 4. Austin Schmidt, Heartland